The 10 Worst Ontario Suburbs For 2022

 • High rate of uninsured families

-FYI: We defined a suburb as being within 30 miles of Ontario.
+We defined a suburb as any town within 30 miles of Ontario.

-Additionally, we limited the analysis to places that have over 3,000 people.
+We also limited the analysis to places with over 3,000 people.
 This left us with a grand total of 75 suburbs to evaluate around Ontario.

-And finally, we crowned the city with the worst quality of life index the "Worst Suburb near Ontario."
-We're lookin' at you, San Bernardino.
-You can download the data here.
+And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Ontario.”
+We’re looking at you, Hesperia.

-Well there you have it -- the worst of the 'burbs surrounding Ontario with San Bernardino casting itself ahead of the pack.
+Well there you have it — the worst of the ‘burbs surrounding Ontario with Hesperia casting itself ahead of the pack.

-As we mentioned earlier, the suburbs around Ontario aren't all bad.
-La Palma takes the cake as the best place to live around Ontario.
+As we mentioned earlier, the suburbs around Ontario aren’t all bad.
+San Marino takes the cake as the best place to live around Ontario.

 • Yorba Linda